 Developing Christian Maturity

-An illustration about the four stages of Christian maturity and the direction our love is focused within those four stages.
-This is appropriate for 2 Peter 3:18 and Ephesians 4:15.
+This sermon illustration for Ephesians 4:15 or 2 Peter 3:18 focuses on the four stages of Christian maturity and the direction toward which our love is focused within each of these four stages.

 Settling Into Maturity